 - Help them to keep their legs at an elevated level whenever they sleep or are sitting.

-- Ask them to regularly engage in some or other form of mild exercises.
-Staying active is one of the major keys to keeping edema at bay.
-An exercise bike can help, this is what I used for my father.
+- Ask them to engage in some other form of mild, regular exercise.
+Staying active is one of the primary keys to keeping edema at bay.
+An exercise bike can help, t; this is what I used for my father.

 - Focus on their dietary intake.
-Reduce the amount of salt intake and also take a close look at the number of processed foods they are eating.
-Reduce it to a minimum and focus more on fresh fruits and vegetable and whole grains.
+For example, reduce the amount of salt intake and also take a close look at the number of processed foods they areeateduce it to a minimum and focus more on fresh fruits, vegetables, and whole grains.

-- Keep your loved ones well hydrated.
-Ask them to drink plenty of fluids, to allow the kidneys to appropriately flush out the toxins and other components.
+- Keep your loved ones well-hydrated.
+Ask them to drink plenty of fluids to allow the kidneys to flush out the toxins and other components appropriately.

 - Help them reduce their weight if they are overweight or obese.
 Maintaining an ideal body weight would exert less pressure on their ankles.

-- Ask your loved one to wear compression socks, which will make them more comfortable and also help in reducing enema.
-Compression stockings help in improving the blood flow to the legs, causing a significant reduction in edema.
-There are various types of compression stockings that are available in drug stores and you can choose the one that best suits the needs of your elderly loved one.
+- Ask your loved one to wear compression socks, making them more comfortable and helping reduce enemas.
+In addition, compression stockings help improve the blood flow to the legs, causing a significant reduction in edema.
+Various types of compression stockings are available in drug stores, and you can choose the one that best suits the needs of your elderly loved one.

-- Do not allow your loved one to sit for long periods of time.
-Ask them to take a break and stand up and walk for some time.
+- Do not allow your loved one to sit for long periods.
+Instead, ask them to take a break, stand up, and walk for some time.
 Sitting for extended periods can again cause the ankles to swell.

 Solutions I can help you with

-Sometimes caring for a loved one can cause you to stress because you can’t be in 2 places at one time: Taking care of your business and taking care of your loved one.
-Look into hiring some help for yourself.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
+Sometimes caring for a loved one can cause stress because you can’t be in 2 places at one time: Taking care of your business and your loved one.
+So look into hiring some help for yourself.
+This will allow you to get some rest and ensure your loved one is properly cared for.

-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved one.
-You can also, check out some of my books that can help you care for your loved one.
+Or maybe you want to spend more time with your loved one while taking a break from redundant business tasks like sending emails, returning calls, or organizing files.
+Let’s chat about how I can serve you so you can take care of your business and your loved ones.
+You can also check out some of my books to help you care for your loved one.

-The above-mentioned tips can make your loved one comfortable if the pedal edema isn’t due to a serious condition.
-However, if you also feel that there are some medications that are causing the pedal edema, it is best to discuss this with your doctor right away.
-You also need to keep in mind, that not all forms of pedal edema can be successfully treated at home with the said remedies.
-Some types may require medical intervention and therefore, if you feel that the edema isn’t getting better with home remedies, it is best to consult the doctor immediately.
+The tips mentioned above can make your loved one comfortable if the pedal edema isn’t due to a severe condition.
+However, if you also feel that some medications are causing pedal edema, it is best to discuss this with your doctor immediately.
+In addition, it would be best to remember that not all forms of pedal edema can be successfully treated at home with the remedies.
+Some types may require medical intervention; therefore, if you feel the edema isn’t getting better with home remedies, it is best to consult the doctor immediately.